iclr-blogposts/2026/_posts/2026-04-27-neural-audio-codecs.md

 Notice how the first two images are reconstructed to _exactly_ the same image.
 That’s simply because their embeddings got assigned to the same cluster and therefore quantized to the same value.

-The model described here is known as a “[VQ-VAE](https://arxiv.org/abs/1711.00937)”: a vector-quantized variational autoencoder.
-The word “variational” here is just a vestigial leftover that doesn’t mean anything anymore.
+The model described here is known as a VQ-VAE <d-cite key="DBLP:journals/corr/abs-1711-00937" />: a vector-quantized variational autoencoder.
+The word “variational” here is just a vestigial leftover that doesn’t mean anything anymore <d-cite key="dieleman2025latents" />.

 ## Residual vector quantization

 To improve the reconstruction fidelity, we can just increase the number of cluster centers.
-But keeping track of too many centers can get prohibitively expensive in terms of compute and memory required, so we’ll do a clever trick: if we want 2^20 (~1M) possible values, we won’t create 2^20 clusters directly.
-Instead, we’ll use two separate quantizers with 2^10=1024 clusters and combine their result.
-Each embedding will then be quantized to a tuple of two integers in [0..1023], yielding 2^20 possible combinations.
+But keeping track of too many centers can get prohibitively expensive in terms of compute and memory required, so we’ll do a clever trick: if we want $2^{20}$ (~1M) possible values, we won’t create $2^{20}$ clusters directly.
+Instead, we’ll use two separate quantizers with $2^{10}=1024$ clusters and combine their result.
+Each embedding will then be quantized to a tuple of two integers in [0..1023], yielding $2^{20}$ possible combinations.

 Ok, but how?
 Well, recall the `residual` variable we used in the straight-through estimator, defined as `z - to_nearest_cluster(z)` the shift from the quantized embedding to the unquantized one.
 It represents the part of the original vector `z` that we didn’t manage to take into account when quantizing to `to_nearest_cluster(z)`.